SLTAT2025/SLTAT2025.github.io/README.md

 Submissions are invited for a full-day workshop that aims to bring together researchers who work with sign language translation with those who develop sign language avatar technologies.

-The workshop will take place within the Intelligent Virtual Agents [IVA2025](https://iva.acm.org/2025/) conference at the HTW campus (directly at the river Spree) in Berlin, Germany.
+The workshop will take place within the Intelligent Virtual Agents <a href="https://iva.acm.org/2025/" target="_new">IVA2025 (https://iva.acm.org/2025/)</a> conference at the HTW campus (directly at the river Spree) in Berlin, Germany.

 The accepted workshop papers will be published via ACM as IVA 25 Adjunct Proceedings.